 Will massage chairs ever move out of the luxury market and become common in households across the United States?
 That's the hope of many manufacturers.
 But for now, it looks like the price of massage chairs will continue to limit the size of the market.

-To learn more about massage chairs and related topics, take a look at the links on the next page.
+To learn more about massage chairs and related topics, take a look at the links below.